11MK/wordle/README.md

 # wordle
 TUI wordle clone, written in Rust.
-Works on Mac or Linux based operating systems.
+Works on Mac and Linux based operating systems.